zeynepyirmibes/cmpe150-spring20/Additional Exercises/README.md

 ### Q3 - To Lowercase

 Write a program that reads a character from the user.
-Convert this character into uppercase , and print.
+Convert this character into lowercase , and print.
 (Hint: Difference between lowercase and uppercase characters are always the same)

 |  INPUT  |  OUTPUT |
 |:-------:|:-------:|